1978 Quarter Coin Value (Errors List, “D”, “S” & No Mint Mark Worth)

 Along the coin’s upper rim goes the inscription UNITED STATES OF AMERICA.
 Just below is E PLURIBUS UNUM, the motto of the United States.
 The QUARTER DOLLAR denomination is along the lower rim, just below the two olive branches.

-Other features of the 1978 Washington Quarter coin
+Other Features of the 1978 Quarter

 The quarter is a coin composed of an alloy of copper and nickel.
 That actually means it has a core of pure copper coated with two layers of copper nickel.
 Consequently, the overall composition of the coin contains only 8.33% nickel, while the most part is made of copper.